Kentucky-Fried-Circuits/DataGS/snmp/README.md

 2. firewall port 80 & 8080

+#Testing
+If you get error message when doing snmpwalk, then you might not have the non-APRS World MIB files.

+So the standard Ubuntu SNMP install doesn't include a bunch of the standard SNMP MIB files for licensing reasons or something like that.
+To download a package of them:

+sudo apt-get install snmp-mibs-downloader

+sudo download-mibs

+Then edit:

+/etc/snmp/snmp.conf

+Comment out (put a # before) the line that says:

+mibs :

 #Setting up net-snmp for the pi

 1. Install snmpd and net-snmp with the perl extention